 Sea of Thieves is an action-adventure title where up to 4-players can come together online and live out their wildest swash-buckling pirate dreams.
-And we recommend getting as many of your friends as you can because a majority of the ships you’ll want to use are fairly complex, requiring multiple players to man different stations in order to steer, hoist sails, navigate, and fire cannons.
+And we recommend getting as many of your friends as you possibly can because the majority of ships you’ll want to use are fairly complex, requiring multiple players to man different stations to steer, hoist sails, navigate, and fire cannons.

-Teams embark on quests that see them searching for buried treasure underwater or on islands filled with undead enemies and possibly other human players.
+Players embark on quests that see them searching for buried treasure underwater or on islands filled with undead enemies and possibly other human players.
 And by possibly, we mean you should be prepared for battle at all times since Sea of Thieves features a shared universe.
-Additionally, the game is one of the few that supports cross-play, meaning PC and Xbox One buddies can play together.

 Developer: Mojang – Platform: Xbox One | PS4 | Switch | PC | Android | iOS

 By now, pretty much everyone is familiar with Minecraft’s premise: break blocks and use them to construct tools, weapons, food, decorative items, just about anything you can imagine.
 While the game is already pretty enjoyable as a solo endeavor, meeting up with a friend in the same server offers even more opportunities for emergent play as the two of you carve out your journeys.